Rudd-O/rattlesnakeos-build/README.md

   * If you are using SSH to upload the files, it should be something like `remoteuser@remotehost:/path/to/webserver/ota-updates`.
   * If, however, the Web server is colocated with Jenkins, just specify an absolute path like `/srv/nginx/www-root/ota-updates`.

-### Rescan pipeline (one-time process)
+### Rescan pipeline

 Have Jenkins rescan your multibranch job one more time so that the defaults are picked up.
 Cancel the build that happens as a result of the rescan.

-### Begin building (as often as you'd like)

 You're now ready to go.

 Verify that your defaults in `parameters.groovy` got picked up by glancing at the *Build with parameters* page of your build.

+### Do your first build

 Build your first image.
 This will take anywhere from six to twelve hours.
 Relax, it's okay.
 If the build is interrupted, subsequent builds will pick up from where the previous ones left off.
 This is, by the way, a huge feature that RattlesnakeOS does not have.

+### Manually flash the `*-factory-latest.tar.xz` once

 Flash the built image to your phone using the standard `fastboot` flashing procedure documented everywhere.
-You'll find it in the artifacts page of the build (and, if you so chose, your release Web server).
+You'll find it in the artifacts page of the build (and, if you so chose, your release Web server as well).

 You are good to go now.
 Enjoy!